McTavishLab/extensiphy/tutorial/rapup_tutorial.md

 $./multi_map.sh
 ```

-command followed by flags (dashes next to a letter corresponding the flag you wish to use or input).
+command followed by flags (dashes next to a letter corresponding the option you wish to use or input).
+Calling the help menu with the following command:

 ```bash
 $./multi_map.sh -h